EVENTS – LONDON | Accommodation

 The Temple Lodge also has a great vegetarian restaurant next door called The Gate which is open for lunch and dinner – thegaterestaurants.com

-This accommodation option is in Hammersmith and only an 11min walk (or one stop on the tube away) from The Study Society, Colet House – our venue for our monthly London Kirtan offering, and the yearly Be Love: 11hr Bhakti Immersion.
+This accommodation option is in Hammersmith and only an 11min walk (or one stop on the tube away) from The Study Society, Colet House – which has been a venue for many of our events over the years.